S10205010/IDAssignment1/README.md

 ii.
 Scroll down to the bottom
 iii.
 Submit an empty form, validation message appears iv.
 Submit a form with empty fields, respective messages appears
 v.
-Submit a complete form, It directs to a page to display sucess message Issues
+Submit a complete form, It directs back to index.html Issues
-Unable to return back to "index.html".
-User has to manually return back to the webpage
+Unable to display "Success".

 ### Browers